At-EC/At-RTOS/README.md

 #define PORTAL_SYSTEM_CORE_CLOCK_MHZ (120u)
 ```

-Your application will certainly need a different value so set the kernel component instance number correctly.
+Your application will certainly need a different value, so set the kernel component instance number correctly.
 This is very often, but not always.
 It's according to your system design.
-The symbols in the configuration header file look like this `<kernel component>_INSTANCE_SUPPORTED_NUMBER`, and the kernel component is shown as following table:
+The symbols in the configuration header file look like `<kernel component>_INSTANCE_SUPPORTED_NUMBER`, and the kernel component is shown as the following table:
 - THREAD
 - SEMAPHORE
 - EVENT